My Carolina Windom Antenna

 Needless to say that I immediately ordered one.

-The CW-160 Special® by Radio Works
+by Radio Works

 Here is what I received.

-• Preassembled top part of antenna (see text below).
+• Pre-assembled top part of antenna (see text below).

 • Vertical RG-8X radiator portion (grey coax coiled).